Sustainable Edge Intelligence Through Energy-Aware Early Exiting: System Model

 At each slot $t$, a data sample $X_t$ arrives at the device.
 Let $Y_t$ denote the correct label of $X_t$.
 We assume that the samples are independent and identically distributed (i.i.d.), and their labels are uniformly distributed over a finite set $\mathcal{Y}$.
 We define a DNN as $f_\theta(X_t)$, where $\theta\in\mathbb{R}^D$ represents the parameter vector.
 Without loss of generality, $f$ is modeled as the composition of $L$ differentiable operators $l_i,\ i=0,\dots,L-1$.
 Early exit classifiers $v_k,\,k=0,\dots,K-1$ are attached to the DNN structure in order to trade-off accuracy with reduced computations, which translates into lower energy consumption.
 We assume that the duration of a time slot is sufficient to run the whole DNN $f_\theta$ on the input.
 In this paper, we will consider only one EE point, i.e., $K=1$.
 Hence, the controller chooses one of the three possible actions: (i) \emph{(d)iscard} the data sample without any inference, (ii) \emph{(e)xit} the computation after the EE point, (iii) \emph{(c)ontinue} the computation until the end.
 The action space is defined as $\mathcal{A}=\{d,e,c\}$, and the action taken at time $t$ is $A_t$.
 Each action is associated with an energy cost which depends on the computation complexity of the DNN model.
 We denote the energy cost of $a\in\mathcal{A}$ as $u(a)$, where $0=u(d)<u(e)<u(c)$.
-The evolution in time of the battery store process is governed by $A_t$ and $W_t$, and it is expressed by \mbox{$B_{t+1} = \min\{ B_t - u(A_t) + W_t, b_{max} \}$}.

-The goal of the controller is to choose actions to maximize the probability of correct inference over a long-term horizon.
-Initially, it can choose to discard or run the DNN up to first exit point $v_0$.
+The evolution in time of the battery store process is governed by $A_t$ and $W_t$, and it is expressed by \mbox{$B_{t+1} = \min\{ B_t - u(A_t) + W_t, b_{max} \}$}.\\ The goal of the controller is to choose actions to maximize the probability of correct inference over a long-term horizon.
+Initially, it can choose to discard or run the DNN up to the first exit point $v_0$.
 If the latter action is selected, the next decision can depend on the output of the DNN at this point, denoted by $Y^e_t$.
 Hence, the controller can select multiple actions sequentially at each time step.
 To simplify the formulation, the action $d$ is taken only if the energy in the battery is not enough to run the DNN at all, i.e., $B_t<u(e)$.
 Otherwise, the controller decides between actions $e$ and $c$ based on $Y^e_t$.